 The State should allow for the expansion of the \$65 mandatory court fee to be applied to civil cases in addition to its current application to criminal cases.
 Expansion of the fee would provide for additional revenue to fund the state court system.
 Palm Beach County SUPPORTS the continuation and enhancement of the \$2 recording fee to be distributed to counties to fund court-related technology needs.
-Palm Beach SUPPORTS full funding for statewide traffic hearing officer programs.
+Palm Beach County also SUPPORTS full funding for statewide traffic hearing officer programs.

-Under existing law, counties are required to increase funding for courts by 1.5% a year.
-In recent years, counties successfully obtained an exemption from having to increase annual funding for court-related functions by 1.5% under Section 29.008, F.S.
-SUPPORT eliminating the requirements of Section 29.008(4)(a), F.S., that require counties to fund this increase.
+Under existing law, counties are required to increase funding for courts by 1.5 percent a year.
+In recent years, counties successfully obtained an exemption from having to increase annual funding for court-related functions by 1.5 percent under Section 29.008, F.S.
+Palm Beach County SUPPORTS eliminating the requirements of Section 29.008(4)(a), F.S., that require counties to fund this increase.